learn-co-students/experiencing-html-lab-v-000/README.md

 it's a list.
 In the example, *you* see a list of songs. *we* see a list of songs.
 But a browser doesn't know what a "list" is.

-We need to help browser **know**  what a list is.
+We need to help a browser **know**  what a list is.
 The secret is to add "notes" or "breadcrumbs" to the content that tell the browser that it has list items and that these items "go together" in a list.
 To add these "notes" we surround the _content_ with bits of _markup_, with bits of HTML.